speedyray/BlockchainGas/README.md

 # Gas price:
 The gas price field represents the amount of Wei required to execute a transaction.
-It is a value representing how much Ether the user is willing to pay per gas.
+Wei is the smallest denomination of ether on Ethereum blockchain It is a value representing how much Ether the user is willing to pay per gas.

  `Total Gas Cost =  gas_price * gas_used`